Madness to Mental Health

 Interests: Health

-Biochemistry explores the fascinating intersections of chemistry and biology This course delves into the molecular processes and reactions necessary for life.
-Students first review the foundations of chemistry while focusing on the importance of carbon as an element on Earth and its role in living things.
-In this course, students explore a selection of topics ranging from carbon dating, electrolytes and human health, the structure and function of carbohydrates and proteins, and food science, nutrition, and metabolism.
-Students get the chance to do an independent research project to learn about a personal interest.
-Honors has an expectation to do deeper level content, more autonomous work and self-learning, and application of mathematics to solve problem sets.
+Biochemistry explores the fascinating intersections of chemistry and biology.
+This course delves into the molecular processes and reactions necessary for life.
+Students first review the foundations of chemistry while focusing on the importance of carbon in living things.
+In this course, students explore a selection of topics ranging from determining concentration and molarity of solutions, the significance of water, and the structure and function of biological molecules as applied to food science, nutrition, and metabolism.
+Students do an independent research project to learn about a personal interest and how it applies to the concepts of biochemistry.
+Honors goes deeper into advanced concepts, prepares students for college science with higher-stakes assessments such as closed-note tests, and requires algebra to solve problem sets.
 Prerequisites: Chemistry Foundations and Biology Foundations.

 Social Psychology: To be is to be perceived!